coryprimm/liHelper/Readme.md

 <!--  -->

-# Manual Installation Instructions for [Your Extension Name]
+# Manual Installation Instructions for liHelper

 **Introduction:**
 These instructions will guide you through the process of manually installing and using [Your Extension Name] in your Chrome browser.
 Please follow the steps below carefully.